Major incident declared as flooding hits parts of UK following heavy rainfall

 Honister Pass in Cumbria saw nearly 6in (150mm) of rain, while Rochdale in Greater Manchester had 3in (77mm).

-The police force added that the worst affected areas were Bolton, Didsbury, Harpurhey, Stalybridge, Stockport and Wigan.
+The police force added that the affected areas still under monitoring are Didsbury, Stockport, Trafford and Wigan.

-Chief Superintendent Colette Rose said: “Following events overnight a major incident has been declared.

-“This is to ensure we can continue to keep people safe through a co-ordinated effort from our collective emergency services, supported by key partner agencies.
+Plans were in place on Wednesday evening to start evacuating about 500 people from a Didsbury hotel, while 400 homes were at a lower risk with no widespread evacuation needed, police said.

+About 400 occupants of a block of flats in Meadow Mill, Stockport, were also due to be evacuated on Wednesday.

+“Greater Manchester Fire and Rescue Service have been key to this to ensure we can keep those people and communities safe after the severe weather we have had.

+“Thankfully, due to the efforts of all involved so far, no-one has been seriously injured or come to harm and we would like to thank members of the public for their continued co-operation, especially around the road closures in place and looking out for each other.

-“Anyone affected should check the relevant detail being shared by their local council, the fire service and Transport for Greater Manchester to ensure they can get the support available, which include any road closures and information centres for those displaced.
+“Anyone still affected should continue to check the relevant detail being shared by their local council, the fire service and Transport for Greater Manchester to ensure they can get the support available that may be needed.”

-“It is advised to travel if it is only necessary and to take care if out and about.

-“Our officers with the fire service are in the key locations and can be spoken to if you need anything urgently, as we understand the distress those affected will be faced with as we begin 2025.
+Floods minister Emma Hardy said she met officials from the Environment Agency on Wednesday to “ensure that impacted communities are receiving the necessary support” and added she wants to “express my heartfelt thanks for the vital work that the Environment Agency and emergency services are doing to keep people safe”.

+She added: “The Government is working at pace to accelerate the building of flood defences through our new Floods Resilience Taskforce, so we can continue to protect people and their homes.”

 Councillor Bev Craig, leader of Manchester City Council, said: “We have been working closely with the police, fire service and Environment Agency through the night to monitor water levels across the city – and provide support and guidance to our residents who might be affected.